 Gas is the unit of measure for how much computational work is required to process transactions and smart contracts.
 Essentially a transaction fee, the term originates from Ethereum, in which context it refers to computation undertaken on the Ethereum Virtual Machine (EVM).
 Since Ethereum was founded, numerous EVM-compatible (and non-EVM-compatible!) networks have emerged and adopted similar models.

-The term can be considered analogous to the gas that powers a car engine: it's the fluctuating, occasionally expensive cost of operation.
+The term is analogous to the gas that powers a car engine: it's the fluctuating, occasionally expensive cost of operation.
 More complex smart contracts require more gas to power their computation, just as a bigger, more powerful car takes more gas to run.

 The method for calculating gas fees varies depending on the network.
-For example, calculating gas on Ethereum used to be very complicated, but was considerably simplified with the implementation of Ethereum Improvement Protocol (EIP) 1559 in August 2021 (also known as the London Upgrade, following the Ethereum convention of naming major upgrades after places that have hosted its conferences).
-Essentially, you pay a base fee for every unit of gas, which is burned, or disappears, upon successful completion of the transaction.
+For example, calculating gas on Ethereum used to be very complicated, but was considerably simplified with the implementation of Ethereum Improvement Protocol (EIP) 1559 in August 2021 (also known as the London Upgrade).
+Essentially, you pay a base fee for every unit of gas, which is burned (read: it is deleted, and disappears) upon successful completion of the transaction.
 On top of the base fee, you add a priority fee, again per unit of gas, the value of which depends on how quickly you want the transaction to go through.

 Across the broad range of EVM-compatible networks available, gas, or similarly-functioning alternatives, have essentially become the standard method of calculating transaction costs.
 Fees are paid in the network's native token: for example, any transaction on Ethereum requires ETH; using BSC requires BNB; using Polygon requires MATIC.
 Some networks have adopted Ethereum's EIP-1559 model wholesale, such as Polygon, whilst others have made adjustments, including Avalanche, for their C-Chain (which burns both the base fee and priority fee, rather than just the former).